 Back Extension with Lat Pull Down and Swimming

-From here, pull your elbows down towards your waist, keeping your body nice and still (lat pull down) repeat five times and then return to start position.
+- From here, pull your elbows down towards your waist, keeping your body nice and still (lat pulldown) repeat five times, and then return to the start position.
 Aim for four to six sets.

 Thread the Needle